ericpalakovichcarr/django-facetools/docs/tutorial.rst

 2. When you click on a poll it goes to the page, but the browsers address bar doesn't update.

-3. When you vote in the poll you get an error.
-If you check the choice you vote for you can see it's votes are going up with each vote.
-This is because the vote gets through but the view is trying a redirect afterwards, which fails in an iframe.
+3. When you vote in the poll you get an error, yet the admin shows the vote is getting counted.
+This is because the vote gets handled in our `polls.views.vote` view, but then fails when the view tries to redirect in an iframe.

 We're going to solve all these problems using Facetools.
 Do the following: